-- Bible Society offers a fundraising platform whereby you can create a personal fundraising page which will make it easy for the sponsor of your walk to directly remit the money to Bible Society.
-The platform will also allow you to track the amount sponsored against the target you set. - Bible Society can provide you receipt book to issue to those who require a receipt. - Run a fundraising event for example, a 'Sausage Sizzle' and let people know why you are doing the Sausage Sizzle event.
-Hand out information leaflet about the Bible Society Frontline Project you are raising money for.
-Check out Bible Society website for all the information you need or give Marcus a call.
-He is happy to help.
-Bible Society is happy to provide you stories and testimonies of how lives have been saved, changed and helped as a result of receiving a Bible from the chaplain. - Let people know your fundraising goal in term of the number of Bibles instead of the dollar amount.
+- Bible Society offers a fundraising platform where you can create a personal fundraising page which will make it easy for the sponsor of your walk to pay direct to Bible Society.
+The platform will also allow you to track the amount sponsored against the target you set. - Bible Society can provide you a receipt book to issue to those who require a receipt. - Run a fundraising event for example, a 'Sausage Sizzle', carefully explaining its purpose.
+Hand out an information leaflet about the Bible Society Frontline Project you are raising money for.
+Check out the Bible Society website for all the information you need or give Marcus Ngoi a call on 0427 005 456 or email marcus.ngoi@biblesociety.org.au.
+He is happy to help. - Bible Society is happy to provide you stories and testimonies of how lives have been saved, changed and helped as a result of receiving a Bible. - Let people know your fundraising goal in term of the number of Bibles instead of the dollar amount.
 Tell your potential sponsor that the average cost of a Bible is \$11.00.
 That way it may encourage your sponsor to give more. - Make your church congregation and pastor/s aware of your participation in the hike.
-Request them to pray for and with you in regards to your preparation and your fundraising target and keep them informed of your progress. - Request for a 2-5 minutes spot for you to share at your church service.
-Marcus is more than happy to come to your church to help you do the fundraising pitch. - Put the event poster on your church notice board and request the event be included in the church newsletter or bulletin. - Put it out there on social media facebook, tweeter or local community papers.
+Request them to pray for and with you in regards to your preparation and your fundraising target and keep them informed of your progress. - Request a 2-5 minutes spot for you to share at your church service.
+Bible Society's Marcus Ngoi is more than happy to come to your church to help you with the fundraising pitch.
+Put it out there on social media - Facebook, Twitter or local community papers.